 Rocky coastlines, granite mountains, lakes and ponds, moss and evergreen, crashing waves and abundant wildlife mix with local character and seafood.
 Borders of the park are accented by picturesque harbor villages such as Somesville, Bar Harbor, Northeast Harbor, Southwest Harbor and more.

 There is an information center on Thompson Island, a small island located between the mainland and Mount Desert Island.
 The main island has two centers.
-The main Visitor Center is near Route 3 in Hulls Cove and the Park Headquarters & Winter Visitor Center is on Route 233 near Eagle Lake.
+The main Visitor Center is near Route 3 in Hulls Cove (Bar Harbor) and the Park Headquarters & Winter Visitor Center is on Route 233 just west of Eagle Lake.

 Be sure to use the “Map” at the top of this page to get a great overview of the Park and surrounding communities.
 It is the main navigation for this website.
-You may also prefer starting by using the sitemap link below.
+You may also prefer starting by using the Contents link above.
 Please take your time, explore, and enjoy!

 Weddings: Visit the weddings section for information about having a wedding ceremony within the park or elsewhere on MDI or in nearby villages and towns.